Cascoda/cascoda-sdk/docs/product/howto-knxiot-devkit.md

 As stated in the intro, this can be done via [ETS](howto-knxiot-devkit_knx_tools.md) or via's [Cascoda's Linker](howto-knxiot-devkit_linker.md).

 ## Troubleshooting

-### Devboards do not join the Thread network
-If the device does not join after two minutes, you may need to restart the Border Agent.
-On the KNX IoT Hub UI, Please navigate to `System -> Startup`, scroll down until you find `otbr-agent`, then press Restart on the `otbr-agent` row.
-Afterwards, add the devices to the Thread network once more, according to steps 7 through 12 of

 ### Cannot flash devboard / Cannot access devboard logs using serial-adapter
 A devboard can only be controlled by one Cascoda tool at any given time.
 This means that you will not be able to flash a device if you have serial-adapter communicating to the same device - you must close serial-adapter first.
 Likewise, only one serial-adapter instance can be used per device, and serial-adapter cannot be opened on a device while it is being flashed.